 Optimism works best with green expectations that kiss the sweet dirt.

 A pink sink appeared on a neighbour’s lawn, and I took a picture of it.
 Two weeks later, some changes in the rejected basin’s appearance had occurred, and its new look inspired a short reflection.
 Pink Sink Reflection The weight of the pink basin is no match for the power of grass.
 It only takes […]

 Old bubble-wrap squid exhausted on icy reef spring wishes on hold

 She kneels before the river, the ankles of her snow boots resting on the bench-edge.
 Beside her, The Lightning Thief, three mysteries, Brave, and a packet of cheese crackers make a small tower.
 Ignoring the crackers, she watches the deer who sniffs the air for danger before dipping its head in the river.
 She wants […]

-Lost animal of Christmas past, floppy ears cover eyes too ashamed to accept, how low she’s fallen, faded felt belly frozen in grief to the sidewalk.
-Without even a plastic bag to disguise rejection, she lies exposed, less than garbage.
-Discarded cords, old homework, and a Disney Store bag from 2007 press against the […]
+Lost animal of Christmas past, with faded felt belly frozen in grief to the sidewalk.
+Floppy ears conceal eyes too ashamed to face the ashen depth of the fall.
+Deprived of a sheltering black bag, she lies exposed, less than garbage.
+Discarded cords, old homework, and a Disney Store bag from 2007 press against […]

 A small patch of woods beside a local park turned an ordinary afternoon into an enchanted one!